 Candidates that perform strongly and are willing to put themselves forward to be performance managers in tasks, tend to be favourites in Apprentice betting.
 You should take into consideration the contestant’s characteristics that make them the ideal winning apprentice.

 Viewers will have their say on each contestant through social media too, so following relevant hashtags on Twitter is a great way to see how the Apprentices perform in the weekly tasks.
-The performances will gauge how the odds will be allocated to the contestants by the specials bookmakers.
+The performances will gauge how the odds will be allocated to the contestants - this is common when it comes to specials betting.

 It can be quite difficult to predict who will win in The Apprentice as there can be many strong business men and women in the competition.
 To help you with your Apprentice betting here are a couple of pointers to look out for when watching the ever-popular show.